florisvanvugt/inmotionpy/readme.md

 * `example_simple.py` -- loads the robot and prints the position to the screen, repeatedly
 * `example_proto.py` -- loads the robot and reads position and moves it to a different position
 * `example_viewpos.py` -- example of a GUI interface in which you see the robot handle position and can click to move it to new locations.
+* `example_log.py` -- writes an example log file

+* `dump_shm.py` -- this reads all variables it knows about from the shared memory together with their value (great for taking a "snapshot" of the current config)
+* `shm_ext.py` -- old-style shm module (can be loaded instead of the preferred `shm`) which mimicks previous Tcl code by communicating with the C program `shm`.

+* `readlog/readlog.py` -- this is an example script that can read a robot log

 Note that you also need a build environment where robot code can be built.
 In other words, this won't simply work at your home computer, because you will need libraries that are installed, for example in `/opt` on the robot computer.